Kagami/go-face/README.md

 Try to install dlib/libjpeg with package manager of your distribution or [compile from sources](http://dlib.net/compile.html).
 Note that go-face won't work with old packages of dlib such as libdlib18.

+Or create issue with the name of your system and someone might help you with the installation process.

 ## Models